AMB0000/EmbeddedSystems/Phase_D/readme.md

 This project is a 2-wheel balance robot built from scratch.
 It uses a custom PCB with a motor driver, IMU, encoder and magnetic-sensor headers, and a Wi-Fi module connector, plus a laser-cut acrylic chassis and two DC gearmotors.
 The robot starts as a 3-wheel design (a rear ball-caster acts as the third support) so all the components and code can be verified, and then extends to a 2-wheel balancing platform using the IMU and a PID controller.

+This document covers the design, prototype, PCB, assembly, the 3-wheel stage, the 2-wheel balance stage, and the troubleshooting along the way.

 ## Design Stage